-A joint venture is when two or more businesses pool their resources and expertise to achieve a particular goal.
+A joint venture is a contractual agreement between two or more businesses to pool their resources and expertise to achieve a particular goal.
 They also share the risks and rewards of the enterprise.

 You can use our joint venture checklist to help you find the right partner, decide on a legal structure and plan an exit strategy for when your partnership ends.